JuliaData/ChunkedBase.jl/README.md

 # ChunkedBase.jl

 The package handles the ingestion of data chunks and the distribution & synchronization of work that happens on these chunks in parallel.
-It came into existence while refactoring the `ChunkedCSV.jl` and `ChunkedJSON.jl` packages and was designed to be extended by packages like these.
+It came into existence while refactoring the [`ChunkedCSV.jl`](https://github.com/RelationalAI/ChunkedCSV.jl) and [`ChunkedJSONL.jl`](https://github.com/RelationalAI/ChunkedJSONL.jl) packages and was designed to be extended by packages like these.
 It is a package used to write parser packages.

 Specifically, `ChunkedBase.jl` spawns one task which handles IO and behaves as a coordinator, and a configurable number of worker tasks.
 Both CSV and JSONL are textual formats that delimit records by newlines which makes newlines an ideal point to distribute work.
-One the coordinator task we ingest bytes into a preallocated buffer and then use `NewlineLexers.jl` package to quickly find newlines in it.
+One the coordinator task we ingest bytes into a preallocated buffer and then use [`NewlineLexers.jl`](https://github.com/JuliaData/NewlineLexers.jl) package to quickly find newlines in it.
 In turn, these newlines are distributed among worker tasks and the coordinator immediately starts working on a secondary buffer, while the first one is being processed by the workers.
+The coordinator task switches back and forth between these two buffers so that lexing can always proceed while the workers are consuming results, ensuring that there is never a gap in available lexed data to consume, keeping the throughput maximized over all N tasks.
+We refer to this as double-buffering.

 The process looks something like this, with the coordinator task at the bottom: